Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Optimization of CNNs

 \subsection{Comparison of different CNNs}

 To evaluate a network's performance for background suppression, the most important metric is the significance $\Xi$, which is defined as the highest ratio of $\epsilon_s/\sqrt{\epsilon}_b$ at different selected thresholds of the output of the network, where $\epsilon_s$ and $\epsilon_b$ are the accepting efficiencies of signal and background events, respectively.
 In the PandaX-III experiment, the \nldbd detection sensitivity is linearly and positively correlated with $\Xi$.
-The background rejection efficiency $1-\epsilon_b$ at the $98\%$ signal efficiency is also used as an important reference metric.

-The CNNs of ResNet50, DenseNet169, InceptionV2~\cite{Ioffe:2015ovl}, EfficientNetB4 are selected in this study because they have a similar level of trainable parameters and could be trained on our limited computation resources.
-All the models are implemented with Tensorflow version 1.14~\cite{tensorflow2015-whitepaper} and trained with the same generated data samples on two Nvidia Tesla V100 GPUs.
+ResNet50, DenseNet169, InceptionV2, and EfficientNetB4 are selected in this study because they have a similar level of trainable parameters and could be trained on our limited computation resources.
+All the models are implemented with Tensorflow ~\cite{tensorflow2015-whitepaper} and trained with the same generated data samples on two Nvidia Tesla V100 GPUs.
 The best weights with the smallest validation losses are saved for the classification of test data.
-The input shape of all the CNNs is modified to accept images with a geometry of 128$\times$128.
+The input shape of all the CNNs is modified to accept images with a resolution of $128\times128$ and no other optimization is done.
 The performance reference metrics are calculated with the test data and given in Table~\ref{tab:comp}.
-EfficientNetB4 gives the highest value of the significance $\Xi$ together with a relatively high background suppression at the fixed signal efficiency of $98\%$.
+ResNet50 gives a comparable $\Xi$ with the result shown in \cite{Qiao:2018edn}, the tiny difference most likely originates from the detector geometry, a TPC with single readout plane is used in this work.
+Additionally, for the baseline model selection, as the network models show a big difference for the signal-background discrimination, the fluctuation of each model is not further studied.
+EfficientNetB4 gives the highest value of the significance $\Xi$.
 Thus it is used as the baseline model for further optimization.